YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario01/README.md

 From there, you can easily start those 2 hosts.

-## D. Secondary Kubernetes cluster creation and setup
+## E. Secondary Kubernetes cluster creation and setup

 A secondary Kubernetes cluster is required to test the following features:
 - Application disaster recovery